Dewsbury ancestors: Archer, Whitworth, Greenwood, Wright, Thompson, Sheard, Whitaker, Hemingway, Auty, Fox, Longley, Westerman.

 At that time, nearby Earlsheaton had just 2 households and Hanging Heaton 0 households.

-Through the middle ages Dewsbury retained a measure of importance in ecclesiastical terms, collecting tithes from as far away as Halifax in the mid-14th century.
 John Wesley visited the area five times in the mid-18th century, and the first Methodist Society was established in 1746.
 Centenary Chapel on Daisy Hill commemorates the centenary of this event, and the Methodist tradition remained strong in the town, alongside Baptist and Congregationalist Chapels, Anglican and Catholic Churches until the mid 20th Century.

 Dewsbury market was established in the 14th century for local clothiers to buy and sell there wares.
 Occurrences of the plague in 1593 and 1603 closed the market and it wasn’t reopened until 1741.

 The old Market Place, shown below, was in the centre of the town, but as the town grew, the market was relocated, in 1904, to a new Market Hall, built between Cloth Hall Street, Corporation Street and Crackenedge Lane.
 When that became full, an open (outside) market grew up around it.
 It remains on this site today and there are claims that it is still the largest and most renowned open market in Yorkshire.

 Industrial Revolution, late 18th and early 19th centuries

 In 1770, a short branch of the Calder and Hebble Navigation Canal was completed, linking Dewsbury to the main canal system and giving access to distribution centres in Manchester and Hull.
 By the time of the industrial revolution, Dewsbury and surrounding districts were important centres for the “shoddy” industry, the recycling of old woollen items by mixing them with new wool and making them into heavy utility blankets and uniforms.
 The town benefited economically from the canal, its location at the heart of the Heavy Woollen District, and its proximity to the coal mines.
 The railways arrived in 1848 when three stations were opened in the town.